-Bratislava, Slovakia – The Slovak Football Association has confirmed that Slovakia’s Euro 2020 play-off semi-final against the Republic of Ireland will be held in Bratislava, and not in Trnava, as previously thought.
+Bratislava, Slovakia – The Slovak Football Association has confirmed that Slovakia’s Euro 2020 play-off semi-final against the Republic of Ireland will be held in the newly renovated stadium in Bratislava, and not in Trnava, as previously thought.

 The national team had until now been playing all of their Euro 2020 qualifiers in Trnava, while the national stadium in Bratislava was being renovated.